AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 to remove a lot of effort traditionally allocated to code review, contract-based programming and SPARK emphasis contract review.

-One element that is critical to understand is that it the premise of a proof is false, then the conclusion is always true |mdash| or doesn't matter.
-For example in the following code seems to be proving that :math:`0 = 1`:
+One element that is critical to understand is that if the premise of a proof is false, then the conclusion is always true |mdash| or doesn't matter.
+For example in the following code seems to be proving that :ada:`0 = 1`:

 .. code-block:: ada